Science Fiction?

 eBook Design

-Because I knew that Ron was planning an eBook edition of Gardeners, I was able to build-in some of the eBook requirements while designing the interior of the print book.
-For a novel like this, a reflowable eBook is most appropriate—this allows someone reading the book to adjust font size and text/background color to improve the readability of their tablet, phone, or eReader device.
-Conversion is then a matter of exporting the ePub file format, and using ePub editing tools to tweak and fine-tune the output.
+Because I knew that Ron was planning an eBook edition of Gardeners, I was able to incorporate some of the eBook requirements into the design of the print book’s interior.
+For a novel like this, a reflowable eBook is most suitable—this allows readers to adjust the font size and text/background color to enhance the readability on their tablet, phone, or eReader device.
+Conversion is then a matter of exporting the ePub file format and using ePub editing tools to tweak and fine-tune the output.

 Fine-tuning is always needed: the automated exporters get you 80% of the way, but a good ePub always needs adjustment—images, page breaks, fonts and font-alternates, … Several versions are created which are optimized for both Kindle eReaders (Amazon) and other ePub based devices, such as Apple’s iBooks, Barnes & Noble’s Nook, the Kobo reader, etc.